In production. Completion December 2024. 90 Min/3×30 Min

 Co-Producer: Kurt Otterbacher

-A production of strandfilm-Produktions GmbH and Dorothea Braun in cooperation with BSX Schmölzer GmbH.
+A production of DOOR+BRIDGE FILM and strandfilm-Produktions GmbH cooperation with BSX Schmölzer GmbH.

 The Arctic has always had a magical attraction.
 It was considered invincible for thousands of years.
 The eternal ice claimed countless victims – people who ventured to the North Pole, explored it, often died tragically and became heroes.
 We’re talking about men.
 But women also played a large part in the success of the voyages of discovery.
 They led and funded polar expeditions and saved crews’ lives.
 Today they are largely forgotten.
 The film ICEWOMEN wants to change that.